 García: We wanted to facilitate the registration experience as much as possible and replicate the typical face-to-face advising session.
 We used tools our students had access to, like the phone and Skype.
 We also knew it was critical to show students what their life would look like — so ironing out details on their class schedule was paramount.

-Here’s what these sessions looked like: On one screen she is working on the student’s plan in the solution and shares her screen so he can view any changes in real-time, while on the other, she has her video open to converse with the student.
+Here’s what these sessions looked like: On one screen the academic advisor is working on the student’s plan in the Civitas Learning Student Impact Platform and shares her screen so her student can view any changes in real-time, while on the other, she has her video open to converse with the student.

 Q: We know that you have tremendous pride in building student relationships on your campus, and meeting students where they are.
 How have you been able to continue this standard of service?